saefulbarkah/MAUNG-MOD/readme.md

 - Enjoy!

 ## Known issues
+- Dont use `Kill Aura` for first time in `Depths of Illusive Realm`, you need to complete a quest first before use kill Aura.
-- Dont use `Skip Cutscene` on Depths of Illusive
+- Dont use `Skip Cutscene` in Depths of Illusive
 - If you use `Skip Cutscene` when talking on NPC and missing UI just press `ALT + X`

 ## Features